Woody4618/solana-idls-compared/CODAMA.md

 This document provides detailed information about using Codama for IDL generation and client code generation in native Solana programs.

+Note: Codama macros are still in development and are not yet stable.

 ## 📋 Table of Contents

 - [What is Codama?](#what-is-codama)